Financial Aid & Scholarship Office

 Loan Questions

 Loans are a type of financial aid that offers students low interest rate loans to help cover educational expenses.
-You are not required to accept the loan, but we recommend these loans over private alternative loan options.
+You are not required to accept the loan.
+If you need to borrow money, we do recommend these loans over private alternative loan options.
+You do not have to accept the full amount of your loans.
+If you do accept loans, accept subsidized loans first, if eligible, before accepting other loans as this will save money.
 We strongly encourage you to only borrow as much as you need.
-You do not have to accept the full amount of your loans.

 Scholarship Questions